 Although Awards cover minimum pay and conditions for an industry, enterprise agreements can cover specific arrangements for a particular enterprise.

 Normally, everything that is in an Award is also a minimum standard in an EA.
-EAs are never allowed to offer less than is contained in the base standards provided by the *National Employment Standards*.
+EAs are never allowed to offer less than is contained in the base standards provided by the National Employment Standards (more on the NES below).

 Enterprise agreements can include a broad range of matters such as: